 Nightmares are lengthy, elaborate dreams with imagery that evokes fear, anxiety, or sadness.
 The dreamer may wake up to avoid the perceived danger.
 Nightmares can be remembered upon awakening and may lead to difficulties returning to sleep or even cause daytime distress.
 Isolated nightmares are normal, but when dreams that bring extreme terror or anxiety recur often they can become a debilitating sleep disorder.

-A nightmare is a dream occurring during rapid eye movement (REM) sleep that results in feelings of strong terror, fear, distress or extreme anxiety.
-This phenomenon tends to occur in the latter part of the night and oftentimes awakens the sleeper, who is likely to recall the content of the dream.
+Occurring during rapid eye movement (REM) sleep, a nightmare is a dream that results in feelings of extreme fear, horror, distress, or anxiety.
+This phenomenon tends to occur in the latter part of the night and often awakens the sleeper, who is likely to recall the content of the dream.

 A closer look at dreaming might help in understanding nightmares.